gayanvoice/most-active-github-users-nodejs/CONTRIBUTING.md

 ##### Testing the client
 Go to the client directory `cd client` and run the React server by `npm run start`

 ##### After you have done the changes you can create a [Create request](https://github.com/gayanvoice/githubstats/pulls) and name it `Add Country Name`.
-After the review, if there are no errors your contribution will be displayed with a link to your GitHub profile [GitHub Stats](http://www.githubstats.com/)
+After the review, if there are no errors your contribution will be displayed with a link to your GitHub profile [GitHubStats](http://www.githubstats.com/)

 ### File system
 #### Server